mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in the same order to all participants.
 (See {{sequencing}} for further considerations.)

-* A directory to which participants can publish initialization keys, and from which participant can download initialization keys for other participants.
+* A directory to which clients can publish initialization keys and download initialization keys for other participants.

 # Protocol Overview

-The goal of this protocol is to allow a group of participants to exchange confidential and authenticated messages.
-It does so by deriving a sequence of secrets and keys known only to group members.
+The goal of this protocol is to allow a group of clients, members of a group, to exchange confidential and authenticated messages.
+It does so by deriving a sequence of secrets and keys known only to members.
 Those should be secret against an active network adversary and should have both forward and post-compromise secrecy with respect to compromise of a participant.

-We describe the information stored by each participant as a _state_, which includes both public and private data.
-An initial state, including an initial set of participants, is set up by a group creator using the _Init_ algorithm and based on information pre-published by the initial members.
-The creator sends the _GroupInit_ message to the participants, who can then set up their own group state and derive the same shared secret.
-Participants then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
+We describe the information stored by each client as a _state_, which includes both public and private data.
+An initial state, including an initial set of clients, is set up by a group creator using the _Init_ algorithm and based on information pre-published by clients.
+The creator sends the _GroupInit_ message to the clients, who can then set up their own group state and derive the same shared secret.
+Clients then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
-Participants can send _Update_ messages for post-compromise secrecy and new participants can be added or existing participants removed from the group.
+Members can send _Update_ messages for post-compromise secrecy and new clients can be added or existing members removed from the group.

 The protocol algorithms we specify here follow.
-Each algorithm specifies both (i) how a participant performs the operation and (ii) how other participants update their state based on it.
+Each algorithm specifies both (i) how a client performs the operation and (ii) how other clients update their state based on it.

 There are four major operations in the lifecycle of a group:

 * Adding a member, initiated by a current member;
-* Adding a member, initiated by the new member;
+* Adding a member, initiated by the future member;
 * Updating the leaf secret of a member;
 * Removing a member.

-Before the initialization of a group, participants publish UserInitKey objects to a directory provided to the Messaging Service.
+Before the initialization of a group, clients publish UserInitKey objects to a directory provided to the Messaging Service.

 ~~~~~
                                                           Group